 Whales are protected under the Nature Conservation Act 1992.
 Moreton Bay Marine Park has the highest recorded diversity and abundance of resident and transient whales and dolphins in Australia.
 It provides important resting habitat for humpback whales on their annual migration between June to October.

 Nine species of whale visit Moreton Bay Marine Park each year and it is the northern most point in Australia for sightings of the Southern Right whale.
 Even Migaloo, the famous albino humpback whale, has been seen enjoying the bay.

 The migratory behaviour of whales and their behaviour of congregating in breeding areas make them susceptible to interference by boats.
 Even the noise from nearby outboard engines can be enough to disrupt their social behaviours and cause unnecessary stress.
 With increasing numbers of whales migrating into Queensland each winter and with increasing boating traffic, there is an increased risk of collisions between boats and whales1.

-The Nature Conservation (Wildlife Management) Regulations 2006 specifies minimum approach distances for whales by people, vessels, aircraft and helicopters.
+The Nature Conservation (Animals) Regulations 2020 specifies minimum approach distances for whales by people, vessels, aircraft and helicopters.
 These laws are in place to prevent disruptive behaviour around whales while they are at their most vulnerable.